melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 In the selection box type: “water” and tick the box “compute for all frames”, click "Create Map".

 This will calculate a density map based on your water selection and create a new graphical selection.
 You should see a big white box around your molecule.
-Open up your graphical selection window and select the new **“Isosurface”** representation.
-Under the “Draw style” tab use the Isovalue slider to scale back the density to just a few points.
+Open up your graphical representation window and select the new **“Isosurface”** representation.
+Under the “Draw style” tab use the Isovalue slider to scale back the density to just a few points (try 1.2).

 What you are seeing here are bound water molecules relative to the protein structure.
 These water molecules stay relatively still compared to the bulk water so create an area of high water density.
 These can be quite important for drug interactions, protein stability and catalytic centers.
 We often don't display waters in simulations for clarity, and often forget that they are there.